HajimeKawahara/gtrap/examples/README.md

 # TESS (SLC)

-- gtls_slctess.py -- mock and pick by the TLS

-## When updating the LCs

-- 0.1 generate data list

-data/python_updatelist/make_list_sector.py
-list are in data/ctl.list

-- 1. generate training datasets

 ```
+gtls_slctess.py -p (pick up)
 gtls_slctess.py -q (no injection)
 gtls_slctess.py (injection)
 ```

-### testing settings
+## When updating the LCs

+- 0. Update the data list

+data/python_updatelist/make_list_sector.py
+list are in data/ctl.list

+- 1. Generate training/test datasets

+Use batch/makemocksh.py and examples/sh/*.sh

--
+- 2. Train the DNN

-### pick up pulses by TLS

-- gtls_slctess.py -p

-### do NN for picked-up data
+- 3. Pick up the pulse candidates from all h5.

+Use batch/makepicksh.py.

--
+- 4. Do DNN!

 # Kepler STE